8r14z/coding-interview-prep/README.md

 ### 7. Counting Sort, Radix Sort, Lower Bounds for Sorting
 #### Counting sort
-Sort a list of integers have value between [0, k]
+Sort a list of integers have value between [0, k].
+By using an empty array of k elemnts, and mark found emelements by +1 at a[i].

+Final step is to iterate the k array to form the output.

 ```python
 L = [0] * (k + 1)
 for i in range(n):